-There are constantly new customer relationship management (CRM) innovations being implemented, yet these "innovations" only complicate the process of converting leads into actual sales.
-Learn how SMB owners can improve both financial growth and personal connections with leads all at the same time.
+New customer relationship management (CRM) tools are constantly being implemented, yet these "innovations" often just complicate the process of converting leads into actual sales.
+Learn how small and midsize businesses can improve their financial growth and personal connections with leads all at the same time.

-Small businesses employ fewer than 500 people and make up 99.7 percent of the businesses in the United States.
-Of those small businesses, about 50 percent fail in the first four years because its owners are faced with many challenges that make it difficult to continue operations.
+Small businesses (those that employ fewer than 500 people) make up 99.7% of businesses in the United States.
+About 50% of small businesses fail in their first four years, their owners facing many challenges that make it difficult to continue operations.

-Reason 1: CRM "innovations" complicate the sales process
+Challenge 1: CRM 'innovations' that complicate the sales process

-When the first CRM system was developed by ACT! in 1986, its purpose was simple: to assist salespeople in managing multiple relationships at once, while also building a database of information on potential leads.
-Despite the many innovations companies claim they have made to CRM software, none of them have actually improved sales or reduced the stress of the people using them.
-Even with all the new features companies have included in CRM software, the average conversion rate on a lead in business-to-business (B2B) and business-to-consumer (B2C) industries is 1 percent or less.
+When Act! developed the first CRM system in 1986, its purpose was simple: to help salespeople manage relationships with multiple customers, while also building a database of information on potential leads.
+Despite the many innovations companies claim they have made to CRM software, none of them have actually improved sales or reduced stress for the people using them.
 So why, with all of the innovation around CRM, is the conversion rate still so low?

-It’s because even with the new flashy features built into platforms, they all still have the same basic features of slow operating systems – complicated tools and text-based content – making the system confusing and overloaded with unnecessary information.
-These new tools have been added not for salespeople, but their managers.
-Because reporting on the sales process has taken precedent over actually improving it, CRM software does not offer the simplicity salespeople need.
+Even with the new flashy features built into platforms, they all still have the same basic features of slow operating systems – complicated tools and text-based content – making them confusing and overloaded with information.
+These new tools have been added not for salespeople, but for their managers.
+Because reporting on the sales CRM process has taken precedence over actually improving it, CRM software does not offer the simplicity salespeople need.

 Editor's note: Looking for a CRM solution that's right for your small business?
 Fill out the below questionnaire to have our vendor partners contact you with free information:

-In addition to dealing with the convoluted features in a CRM software, salespeople are also forced to deal with overcrowded databases.
-Businesses strive to drive sales, so they hire people such as sales development representatives (SDRs) to make sure the right leads end up in a database.
-However, the problem with hiring SDRs lies in how many contacts they deem worthy of being in the database.
+In addition to the convoluted features in CRM software, salespeople are forced to deal with overcrowded databases.
+Businesses strive to drive sales, so they hire people such as sales development representatives to make sure the right leads end up in a database.
+The problem with hiring SDRs lies in how many contacts they deem worthy of being in the database.

 A larger database looks great for the marketers charged with generating more leads, but it can be detrimental to the people who are actually using it: the sales department.

-In sales, knowing the right people to reach out to and the right time is crucial.
-With the tools salespeople are using today, knowing who to reach out to is nearly impossible.
-Research shows that 80 percent of sales require five follow-ups after the initial contact, but 44 percent of salespeople give up after the first attempt.
+In sales, knowing the right people to reach out to and the right time to do it is crucial.
+With the tools salespeople are using today, it's nearly impossible to know this.
+Research shows that 80% of sales require five follow-ups after the initial contact, but 44% of salespeople give up after the first attempt.

-Salespeople are taught to grow their business by continuously adding new leads; however, they should focus on closing sales with older leads, because those individuals are more likely to follow through with the purchase.
-The number of leads that roll over to the next year and go untouched are at an all-time high.
-Salespeople are not able to reach them because they are focusing on new contacts who they believe will lead to more closed deals.
+Salespeople are taught to grow their business by continuously adding new leads.
+However, they should focus on closing sales with older leads, because those individuals are more likely to follow through with the purchase.
+Salespeople can't reach them if they are focusing on new contacts they think will lead to more closed deals.
 CRM software has made salespeople impersonal and stressed as a result of its complicated and ever-changing nature.

-CRM tools encourage users to manage relationships through software – and that's not how meaningful relationships are built.
-In order to boost sales, business owners need to start seeking out tools that take the "R" out of CRM and simply focus on conversion management.
-Small businesses should not invest time and financial resources into managing a tool that's meant to manage relationships with potential leads; that is something that should be done in an "offline" human connection.
+CRM tools encourage users to manage relationships through software, but that's not how meaningful relationships are built.
+To boost sales, business owners need to start seeking out tools that take the "R" out of CRM and simply focus on conversion management.
+Small businesses should not invest time and financial resources into managing a tool that's meant to manage relationships with potential leads; that should be done in an offline human connection.
 Businesses need tools that will help move existing relationships into closed deals.

 What does it take to build a personal connection in a professional setting?
-Salespeople must start stepping out of their comfort zone and begin asking questions outside of their usual script.
-It's important to actually listen to sales leads and ask follow-up questions, to not just talk at them but with them.
-To break down barriers and increase the likelihood of closing a sale, businesses must be willing to treat leads as people and not just as another name in a multilayered database.
+Salespeople must start stepping out of their comfort zones and ask questions outside of their usual scripts.
+It's important to actually listen to your sales leads and ask follow-up questions, to not just talk at them but with them.
+To break down barriers and increase the likelihood of closing a sale, businesses must be willing to treat leads as people, not just another name in a multilayered database.